IRS APPROVED PROVIDER OF CONTINUING EDUCATION FOR ENROLLED AGENTS & CPAs

 Pro Bono Student Practice

-Apply to our Tax Bar Preparation and Apprenticeship Program.
+Begin January 17, 2026 Tax Bar Preparation and Apprenticeship Program.
 Learn how to build a winning Federal Tax Litigation Practice.
-Participate remotely in docketed cases in U.S. Tax Court as a pro bono student rep. Work with attorneys from IRS appeals and chief counsel's office.
+Participate remotely and in-person in docketed cases in U.S. Tax Court as a pro bono student rep. Work with attorneys from IRS appeals and chief counsel's office.
+Attend hearings with attorneys of the IRS Independent Office.
 Go before judges and advocate to protect low-income taxpayer-clients at the free tax clinic we support.
 Learn by doing.
 Pass the bar.
 Get your approval to practice as a USCTP and gain valuable courtroom experience as a student tax litigator.

 Learn more